scotsun/cwgan-medmnist/README.md

 `extract_k_class` is a utility function to extract all the data of class `k` and store them in another dataloader to output.

 ## `experiment_utils.py`
-`visualize_history` visualize the training history of model.
+`visualize_history` visualizes the training history of model.
-`compare_real_fake_by_class` compare real and fake images through a stratification by class labels.
+`compare_real_fake_by_class` compares real and fake images through a stratification by class labels.

 # Appendix
 ## box shared folder for all saved model checkpoints